arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 13: What support services will be available during and after the migration to address any issues or concerns?
+### What support services will be available during and after the migration to address any issues or concerns?
 <details>

 <summary> <b>Answer</b>: </summary>